-Challenges Faced
+Challenges faced

-Geographical and socio - cultural diversity to ensure antenatal registration and services:
+Geographical and socio - cultural diversity to ensure antenatal registration and services.

-- Infection control practices in community and at health institutes. - Availability of specialists obstetrician, anaesthetists, paediatrician in public health institutes. - Availability of blood transfusion services in public health institutes. - Lack of informed referral system.
+- Infection control practices in community and at health institutes - Availability of specialists obstetrician, anaesthetists, paediatrician in public health institutes - Availability of blood transfusion services in public health institutes - Lack of informed referral system

-Process Followed
+Process followed

-The MDR monthly and annual for cause and place of deaths was primarily is given priority to relocate resources for accessible maternal health services across the state.
+The Maternal Death Review monthly and annual for cause and place of deaths was primarily is given priority to relocate resources for accessible maternal health services across the state.
 Restructuring First Referral Units, Blood Storage Units and capacity building was carried out since year 2013.
-Tracking of each pregnant and high risk mothers through (ASHA) and Female Health Worker (FHW / ANM) was ensured and monitored by Medical Officers and Taluka Health Officers through effective utilization of Information Technology platform.
+Tracking of each pregnant woman through ASHA)and Female Health Worker (FHW / ANM) was ensured and monitored by Medical Officers and Taluka Health Officers.
+Tracking of high risk mothers are being ensured through effective utilization of Information Technology platform.